May 2026

 Gummy production~6-8 weeks (est., capsule proxy)

-Custom mold fabrication (6g goat)~8 weeks (est., need from Mark)
+Custom mold fabrication (6g goat)~8 weeks (est., need from Intermountain)

 Other Estimates

-Benchtop samples (order to receive)~3 weeks (need from Mark)
+Benchtop samples (order to receive)~3 weeks (need from Intermountain)

 Formula review + lock1-2 weeks